Faculty Development Workshop

 - When?: The Workshop takes place from January 4-11, 2020.
 January 4 and January 11 are reserved for travel days.

 - Where?: The Workshop takes place in Brunca, Costa Rica, located in southeastern Costa Rica.
 Participants can fly into San Jose, Costa.
 Rica and either take a bus or in-country flight to Brunca.

 - Why?: Experiential learning is seen to be an important component of undergraduate Public Health and Global Health education programs.
 Institutions are often challenged with limited bandwidth, expertise, or partnerships to meet student demand.
 This Workshop allows faculty and administrators to develop experiential learning components to on-campus programs, with a focus on international and global community-based education.

-- How?: Applications from faculty and/or administrators are due July 15, 2018.
-The tuition cost is $1750 USD (this includes all meals, accomodations, electronic/hard copy materials, didactics, community-based tours/interactions, transfers/transport during program content, medical/evacuation insurance, pre-departure preparation).
+- How?: Applications from faculty and/or administrators are due July 15, 2019.
+Tuition for this year's workshop will be announced shortly and includes all meals, accomodations, electronic/hard copy materials, didactics, community-based tours/interactions, transfers/transport during program content, medical/evacuation insurance, pre-departure preparation).
 The tuition does not include flight/transporation to location, visas, or immunization.

 Important Dates and Timelines: